percwg/perc-wg/double/draft-ietf-perc-double.md

 # Use with Other RTP Mechanisms

-There are some RTP related extensions that need special consideration to be used by a relay when using the double transform due to the end-to-end protection of the RTP.
-The repair mechanism, when used with double, typically operates on the double encrypted data and encrypts them using only the HBH key.
-This results in three cryptography operation happening to the repair data sent over the wire.
+Media distributors sometimes interact with RTP media packets sent by endpoints, e.g., to provide recovery or receive commands via DTMF.
+When media packets are encrypted end-to-end, these procedures require modification.

+Repair mechanisms, in general, will need to perform recovery on encrypted packets (double-encrypted when using this transform).
+When the recovery mechanism calls for the recovery packet itself to be encrypted, it is encrypted with only the outer, HBH key.
+This allows a media distributor to generate recovery packets without having access to the inner, E2E keys.
+However, it also results in recovery packets being triple-encrypted, twice for the base transform, and once for the recovery protection.

-## RTX {#rtx}
+## RTP Retransmission (RTX) {#rtx}

-When using RTX [@RFC4588] with double, the cached payloads MUST be the encrypted packets with the bits that are sent over the wire to the other side.
-When encrypting a retransmission packet, it MUST be encrypted the packet in repair mode.
+When using RTX [@RFC4588] with double, the cached payloads MUST be the double-encrypted packets, i.e., the bits that are sent over the wire to the other side.
+When encrypting a retransmission packet, it MUST be encrypted the packet in repair mode (i.e., with only the HBH key).

 A typical RTX receiver would decrypt the packet, undo the RTX transformation, then process the resulting packet normally by using the steps in (#decrypt).

-## RED {#red}
+## Redundant Audio Data (RED) {#red}

 When using RED [@RFC2198] with double, the primary encoding MAY contain RTP header extensions and CSRC identifiers but non primary